whatsupfudd/daniell/README.md

     - Static : ?
     - Theme : ?

-The `src/SiteDefinition/Explore` logic walks through the source folders and gather information on all files available as content or logic.
+The `src/ProjectDefinition/Explore` logic walks through the source folders and gather information on all files available as content or logic.

 #### Associtation logic for markup and templates

-The `src/SiteDefinition/AssocRules` logic associates entries in the `SiteDefinition` to create a workplan for generating the static site content (ie the output).
+The `src/ProjectDefinition/AssocRules` logic associates entries in the `ProjectDefinition` to create a workplan for generating the static site content (ie the output).

 - WorkPlan
 - Transformation